How To Protect Your Intellectual Property?

 Each type of intellectual property helps protect different things you create, whether a new invention, catch brand name, piece of art, or secret recipe.

-How do I know if my idea or creation qualifies for intellectual property protection?
+How do I know if my idea qualifies for intellectual property protection?

 For most forms of IP protection, such as patents, trademarks, and copyrights, your idea or creation must be original.
 This means it must be your work and not copied from someone else.